-- If a fixed, gaseous fire suppression system is available, actuation of that system is assumed to disrupt the process of fire growth and spread sufficient to achieve effective control of the fire.
-However, the duration of control is assumed to be the time period over which it has been demonstrated, by test or analysis, that a sufficient suppressant concentration, per applicable standards, can be maintained. - Core damage would occur if the MCR operators are unable to use the main control board (MCB) and no actions are taken from outside the MCR.
+• If a fixed, gaseous fire suppression system is available, actuation of that system is assumed to disrupt the process of fire growth and spread sufficient to achieve effective control of the fire.
+However, the duration of control is assumed to be the time period over which it has been demonstrated, by test or analysis, that a sufficient suppressant concentration, per applicable standards, can be maintained.
+The potential for a breached fire barrier (e.g., an open doorway) to compromise the ability to maintain suppressant concentration should also be considered.

+• Core damage would occur if the MCR operators are unable to use the main control board (MCB) and no actions are taken from outside the MCR.